 Reception problems may be caused by faulty devices or connections.
 A check of your receiver, aerial, cable connectors and cable are good first steps.

-Experience has shown that very often the cause of interference will be found in the household affected, and may be solved by the householder.
-Please ensure your reception problems are caused by external interference and not by incorrectly installed equipment or interfering equipment installed in your home.
+Very often the cause of interference will be found in the household affected, and can be solved by the householder.
+Before you do anything else, we recommend you complete the checks on the page below to confirm that your reception problems are caused by external interference, and not by incorrectly installed equipment or interfering equipment installed in your home.

-If you cannot resolve the problem yourself, we recommend you contact your local service technician in the first instance.
-If your local service technician is unable to resolve the problem for you, RSM can provide an interference investigation service for radio reception problems within the coverage area of the radio station affected.
-In this case, please contact us.
+If you can't resolve the problem yourself, the next step is to contact your local service technician.
+If they're not able to fix the problem for you, we can provide an interference investigation service for radio reception problems within the coverage area of the radio station affected.

 AM and FM types of modulation — used for public broadcasting in New Zealand — are analogue forms of transmission.
 In the presence of interference, AM and FM radio receivers exhibit quite different effects on the audio the listener is hearing.
 In addition, the frequencies used for AM and FM are quite wide apart, resulting in differing interference mechanisms.
 AM receivers are more susceptible to interference than FM receivers.

 See What radio interference sounds like for more information.